Accounting standard setting

 Accounting standards in Australia were initially developed by the professional accounting bodies and were enforceable under their codes of ethics.

 From 1966, the professional bodies jointly operated the Australian Accounting Research Foundation (AARF), which ultimately encompassed both the Accounting Standards Board (AcSB) and the Public Sector Accounting Standards Board (PSASB).
-These Boards worked closely together in preparing standards for private sector and public sector organisations.
+These Boards worked closely together in preparing standards for the private sector and public sector organisations.

-At the start of 1984, the Accounting Standards Review Board (ASRB) was established by the Ministerial Council for Companies and Securities to review the standards produced by the profession and give them the force of company law, where approved by the ASRB.
+At the start of 1984, the Accounting Standards Review Board (ASRB) was established by the Ministerial Council for Companies and Securities to review the standards produced by profession and give them the force of company law, where approved by the ASRB.
 This system operated under the Companies Act 1981 (Cwlth) and corresponding State/Territory Codes.
 The ASRB and the profession’s AcSB merged in 1988, with the ASRB continuing to work closely with the PSASB.

 The ASRB was re-established under the Australian Securities Commission Act 1989 and in 1991 was renamed the Australian Accounting Standards Board (AASB).
 The AASB’s standards then applied under the Corporations Law.

 Another restructure was put in place in 2000, with the AASB merging with the PSASB.
 The new AASB was formally re-established under the Australian Securities and Investments Commission Act 1989 (as it was then re-titled).
 The regulatory changes also included the establishment of the Financial Reporting Council (FRC) by the Australian Government to oversee the activities of the AASB.

 The Australian accounting standard setters also put significant effort into contributing to the development of international accounting standards under the International Accounting Standards Committee (IASC), which was established in 1973 and became the International Accounting Standards Board (IASB) in 2001.
 The AASB also sought to harmonise and converge its standards with those of the IASB and to assist the Public Sector Committee (PSC) of the International Federation of Accountants in developing standards for the public sector.
 The PSC is now called the International Public Sector Accounting Standards Board (IPSASB).